Checks a data frame for duplicated rows based on specified

 set to TRUE by default.
 For greater flexibility in checking row copy

-numbers or filtering for distinct rows, use copies
+numbers or filtering for distinct rows, use copies instead.

-behaves similarly to get_dupes
+dupes behaves similarly to get_dupes) but is

-substantially faster due to the use of data.table
+substantially faster due to the use of data.table as a backend.

 a data frame, tibble, or data.table.